-55. How should HIV testing be done in occupational exposure cases that meet all of the criteria above?
+49. How should HIV testing be done in occupational exposure cases that meet all of the criteria noted in question 47?

-A clinician may only order an anonymous test in the specific instance of an occupational exposure involving a source patient who is deceased, comatose or otherwise unable to consent, and there is no surrogate available prior to the time when post-exposure prophylaxis should optimally begin.
+A clinician may only order an anonymous test in the specific instance of an occupational exposure involving a source patient who is deceased, comatose or otherwise unable to consent, and there is no surrogate available immediately.
 The medical benefit of knowing the source person’s test result must be documented in the exposed person’s medical record.

 Yes.
 The law now allows for anonymous testing to be ordered by health care providers in very specific situations involving occupational exposures.
 Laboratories are no longer required to have a patient name in order to run an HIV test in these circumstances.
 In almost all other instances, anonymous testing is only conducted by staff of state and local health departments.
 Persons wishing an anonymous test can be referred to one of these by having them call 1-800-541-AIDS (2437).

-58. Is there a specific type of HIV test that is to be used for anonymous testing involving occupational exposure from a patient unable to give consent?
+52. Is there a specific type of HIV test that is to be used for source patient testing in an occupational exposure?

-No. However, NYSDOH strongly recommends use of a rapid HIV test.
-Rapid test results are usually available within 30 minutes of testing.
-In those organizations subject to OSHA regulations, rapid testing is the mandated technology for source patient testing in cases, including occupational exposures.
+No. However, NYSDOH strongly recommends the use of a 4th generation HIV test.
+In those organizations subject to OSHA regulations, rapid testing is the mandated technology for source patient testing.
 NYSDOH guidelines recommend that post exposure prophylaxis should be initiated as soon as possible, ideally within two hours post exposure.

-59. Is testing of the source patient under the Family Health Care Decisions Act (FHCDA) anonymous, as it is in the HIV Testing Law?
-If not, which law takes precedence?
+54. Is testing of the source patient under the Family Health Care Decisions Act (FHCDA) different?

-The FHCDA gives providers the ability to locate someone who has the legal authority to consent to HIV testing before going forward with an anonymous test, as per the amended HIV Testing Law.
-Testing under FHCDA is just as if the patient or a health care agent under a health care proxy consented to the test – it is not anonymous.
-It is not a question of which law takes precedence, because the laws are not in conflict.
-Rather, it is more about the steps to be taken, which are as follows:
+The FHCDA gives providers the ability to locate someone who has the legal authority to consent to HIV testing before going forward with an anonymous test, as per the amended HIV testing law.
+Testing under FHCDA is just as if the patient or a health care agent under a health care proxy consented to the test.

 - Approach source patient.
-Determine 'no capacity to consent', go to next step:
+Determine that the source patient has 'no capacity to consent', then go to next step: